BeastTheNinja/BeastTheNinja/README.md

 ## 📚 Learning Journey

-- Responsive web design
+- Responsive web design // Learned
-- JavaScript ES6+
+- JavaScript ES6+ // in progeress learning
 - Basic Git workflows // in progress to learn
 - React fundamentals // will come at a later date